-International Day of Older Persons 2021 is on Friday, 1 October 2021.
-Older Persons Day is celebrated on 1st October every year across the world.
+International Day of Older Persons 2021 is on Friday, 1st October 2021.
+The United Nations(UNO) celebrates Older Persons Day on 1st October every year across the world.
 This year too it will be celebrated on Friday 1st October 2021.

 “Pandemics: Do They Change How We Address Age and Ageing?”

-This is the theme of International Older Persons Day by the United Nations(UN) for the year 2020.
+This is the theme of International Older Persons Day 2020 by the United Nations(UN).

 “The Journey to age equality”

-The International Day of Older Persons provides us an opportunity to admit the contribution of older persons in society and issues regarding their respect, health and value.
+The International Day of Elderly provides us with an opportunity to admit the contribution of older persons in society and issues regarding their respect, health and value.

 Background of International Day of Older Persons